Avoid These Two ACT English Grammar Mistakes

 Here's an example of a sentence the ACT might give you:

-In this sentence, many students will mistakenly think the subject is the word “pencils.”
-However, if we look closely, the word “pencils” has cropped up in a phrase that starts with “of”—and “of” is a preposition.
+In this sentence, many students will mistakenly think the subject is the word “binders.”
+However, if we look closely, the word “binders” has cropped up in a phrase that starts with “of”—and “of” is a preposition.

 The rule of thumb you need to remember here is that the subject is NEVER in a prepositional phrase.